llouison/My_Hacker_News/sql/README.md

 ### Add some movies!

 Refer to the w3school sql cheatsheet section on [insert into](http://www.w3schools.com/Sql/sql_insert.asp).
-Add the `title`, `release_year`, and `` of the last 5 movies you've seen that aren't already in the movies table.
+Add the `title`, `release_year`, and `director` of the last 5 movies you've seen that aren't already in the movies table.

 Put your SQL here: